-While it is time to look ahead and prepare for new opportunities, professionals still share the same concerns – how has COVID-19 affected different industries?
+While it is time to look ahead and prepare for new opportunities, some industries are likely to prosper post covid-19 era.
+Do professionals still share the same concerns about how has COVID-19 affected different industries?
 What does the future of work look like?

 Many industries have been pushed to adapt rapidly to the new normal - working from home.
 The economy has significantly been impacted with some being more affected than others.
 Yet some industries are more likely to recover faster than others.
 Let’s take a look at some of them.

 This industry has been at the forefront to help save lives through the power of accessible communication.
 The shift of the work environment has brought a rise in demand for connectivity which adds pressure to various networks causing a strain in their system.
 However, with the use of good cloud computing data centers it will make it easier for their agents to work remotely.
 The joint World Health Organization and International Telecommunication Union initiative builds on efforts to circulate health messages.
 With the support from UNICEF they are set to work with telecommunication companies to text people directly on their mobile phones with vital health messaging to help protect them from COVID-19.
 These text messages will reach billions of people that aren’t able to connect to the internet for information.

 Now more than ever, technology must ensure that everyone can access the information they need.
 The collaboration will start in the Asia Pacific region and then roll out globally.
 The goal is to reach everyone with vital health messages, whatever their connectivity level.
 An estimated 3.6 billion people remain offline, with most people who are unconnected living in low-income countries, where an average of just two out of every ten people are online.